Frequently Asked Questions

 A: If you aren't sure, please ask one of our Radiology staff.
 We will be glad to check for you.

-Q: If my doctor requests me to pick up my films what do I need to do?
+Q: If my doctor requests me to pick up a copy of my images, what do I need to do?

-A: Call our Radiology Department in advance whenever possible to avoid unnecessary waiting.
-Depending on the number of images to be copied, it can take 30 minutes or more to transfer your images onto a CD.
-(421-6164 @ East, 421-2169 @ West).
+A: Call our Radiology Department in advance whenever possible to avoid unnecessary waiting (East: 563-421-6160, Silvis: 309-281-4140, DeWitt: 563-659-4270).
 You will be asked to sign an Authorization to Use and Disclose Protected Health Information (release) form and be asked to show an ID.
 If someone other than yourself will be picking up your images for you, they must have a signed note from you or proof of power of attorney for health care for you.
-This is a patient protective policy.

 Q: How can I help Genesis provide the very best care to myself and others in our community?